 Gantulga, 22, came to the United States with his parents when he was 9.
 His mother and father overstayed their visas in hopes of building a better life than the one they had in their remote, rugged homeland.

-Gantulga, meanwhile, had obtained a temporary work permit through Deferred Action for Childhood Arrivals, the Obama-era program for undocumented immigrants brought to the United States as children, which President Trump will start to shut down in March.
-He stayed in Virginia after his family left, hoping to attend college and earn money to send to them.
+Gantulga, meanwhile, had obtained a temporary work permit through Deferred Action for Childhood Arrivals, the Obama-era program for undocumented immigrants brought to the United States as children, which the Trump administration will start to shut down in March.
+Gantulga stayed in Virginia after his family left, hoping to attend college and earn money to send to them.

 Living alone for the first time, Gantulga landed a job at the Arthur Murray Dance Center in Alexandria and worked his way up to a top instructor.